eidellev/inertiajs-adonisjs/README.md

 ### Handling Validation Errors

-To ensure validation errors are handled correctly, you should add following to the `handle` method of your exception handler:
+To ensure validation errors are handled correctly, you should add the following to the `handle` method of your exception handler:

 ```typescript
 // /app/Exceptions/Handler.ts